evidentlyai/evidently/docs/book/get-started/tutorial.md

 iris = datasets.load_iris()
 iris_frame = pd.DataFrame(iris.data, columns = iris.feature_names)
 ```
-To evaluate things like data drift (change in the input data distributions), you would need two datasets to perform a comparison.
+To evaluate things like data drift, you would need two datasets to perform a comparison.
 The first one is the baseline: this can often be the data used in training.
 We call it **reference** data.
 The second dataset is the **current** production data.

 You can prepare two separate datasets with identical schema.
 You can also proceed with one dataset but explicitly **identify rows** that refer to reference and production data.
 That is what we do now to generate the first report.